EXPECTATIONS AND GUIDELINES

 I have medical documentation and cannot wear a mask.
 Who do I contact?

-Students who need to request a reasonable accommodation can contact Alexis Dixon in the Office of Disability Services.
+Students who need to request a reasonable accommodation can contact MK Francisco in the Office of Disability Services.

 What if I am sick with a fever, cough or other concerning symptom?